ekzyis/algosound/README.md

 In each sketch folder (they are named after algorithms), you can find executables for Windows and Linux (32 and 64-bit).

-For the sonification you will need to install SuperCollider and evaluate the code in the *.sc-files, also found in the root directory of the sketches.
+For the sonification you will need to install SuperCollider, evaluate the code in the *.sc-files, also found in the root directory of the sketches, and boot the SC3 server (Ctrl+B).

 ### How to use - Compiling